SilasHofer/Ticketing-System/README.md

 ### Build

-Download the Project:
+1. Download the Project:

     Download the zip file from GitHub and extract it to your desired destination on your Unix machine.

-Navigate to the Project Directory:
+2. Navigate to the Project Directory:

     cd Ticketing-System-main/

-Install Node.js Dependencies:
+3. Install Node.js Dependencies:

     npm install

-Set Up the Database:
+4. Set Up the Database:

     Navigate to the SQL directory:

         cd sql/ticket_system

     Install the MariaDB server (if not already installed):

         sudo apt install mariadb-server

-Reset the Database:
+4. Reset the Database:

     Run the following command to reset the database:

-sudo mariadb --execute "source reset.sql;"
+        sudo mariadb --table < reset.sql

-Then log into MariaDB:
+5. Then log into MariaDB:

     sudo mariadb

-Create Database User:
+6. Create Database User:

     Execute the following commands in the MariaDB shell:

         CREATE USER 'dbadm'@'localhost' IDENTIFIED BY 'P@ssw0rd';
         GRANT ALL PRIVILEGES ON ticket_system.* TO 'dbadm'@'localhost';
         FLUSH PRIVILEGES;
         After executing these commands, type exit to leave the MariaDB shell.

-Return to the Project Root Directory:
+7. Return to the Project Root Directory:

     cd ../..

-Start the Application:
+8. Start the Application:

     node index.js

-Log In to the Application:
+9. Create admin account

-Use the following credentials to log in:
+    Use the following credentials to at auth0.com:
     Auth0 Email: ticketingsystem821@gmail.com
     Auth0 Password: m3YbsCRsT3iSBK3
-User Management:

     Once logged in, navigate to User Management and then Users.
     Create a new user by providing an email and password for the admin account.
     In the list of users, click on the three dots and select Assign Roles, then choose only Admin.

-Log In with the Admin User:
+10. Log In with the Admin User:

     Use the newly created admin account to log in to the software.

 ### Test